RayYH/python-practice/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license](LICENSE).
+This project is open-sourced and licensed under the [MIT license](LICENSE).